RedisLabs/redislabs-docs/content/rc/quick-setup-redis-cloud.md

 1. Fill-in the database settings.
 For more information please see [Creating Databases on Redis Cloud Essentials]({{< relref "/rc/administration/setup-and-editing/creating-databases.md" >}}).
 1. Click the **Activate** button to create your database.

-Note: the Endpoint displayed on this page is very important because it is your entry point to this database.
+Note: the Endpoint shown on this page is very important because it is your entry point to this database.

 ![rc-view-database-endpoint](/images/rc/rc-view-database-endpoint.png?width=600&height=409)